StydeNet/html/docs/field-builder.md

 If none is found it will search for a default empty option: `"validation.empty_option.default"`

-If that's not found either, it will use an empty string as the empty option.
+At last if none of these options is not found, it will use an empty string as the empty option.

 ##Abbreviations